Unicorn: A Universal and Collaborative Reinforcement Learning Approach Towards Generalizable Network-Wide Traffic Signal

 Here, $T_{\text{tl}}$ is a one-hot vector indicating the type of phase settings at the intersection. $L^{\mathrm{in}}$ is the average lane length of all incoming roads, while $V_{\text{max}}^{in}$ represents the average maximum speed permitted on these roads. $N_{\text{l}}^{in}$ denotes the total number of lanes on the incoming roads, and $N_{\text{m}}^{in}$ indicates the total number of traffic movements associated with them.
-Similarly, for outgoing roads: $L_{\mathrm{out}}$, $V_{\text{max}}^{out}$, and $N_{\text{l}}^{out}$ represent the average lane length, maximum speed, and the number of lanes, respectively.
+Similarly, for outgoing roads: $L^{\mathrm{out}}$, $V_{\text{max}}^{out}$, and $N_{\text{l}}^{out}$ represent the average lane length, maximum speed, and the number of lanes, respectively.
 This vector encapsulates the intersection’s layout and traffic regulations, providing a multidimensional representation of its structural and operational characteristics.

-Additionally, the unified \textbf{neighbor action vector} $U_i(t) \in \mathbb{R}^{|\mathcal{M}_i|} $ captures the current phase states of directly connected neighboring intersections based on the current activation status of the outgoing lanes (as they are also the incoming lanes of neighboring intersections), which is expressed as:
+Additionally, the unified \textbf{neighbor action vector} $U_i(t) \in \mathbb{R}^{|\mathcal{M}_i|}$ captures the current phase states of directly connected neighboring intersections based on the current activation status of the outgoing lanes (as they are also the incoming lanes of neighboring intersections), which is expressed as:

-where $\bar{p}_{j}$ denotes the current phase of the neighboring intersections $j$, and $U_i[m]$ is the value in $U_{i}(t)$ corresponding to the traffic movement $m \in \mathcal{M}_i$.
+where $\bar{p}_{j}$ denotes the current phase of the neighboring intersection $j$, and $U_i[m]$ is the value in $U_{i}(t)$ corresponding to the traffic movement $m \in \mathcal{M}_i$.
 This vector essentially reflects the current actions of the neighboring intersections.